mrkkrp/markkarpov.com/megaparsec/megaparsec.md

 is where `String`s are not very convenient.

-Trivial parse errors are usually generated by `megaparsec`, but we can signal any such an error ourselves using the `failure` primitive:
+Trivial parse errors are usually generated by `megaparsec`, but we can signal any such an error ourselves using the `failure` combinator:

 ```haskell
 failure :: MonadParsec e s m